openedx-unsupported/edx-app-android/README.rst

 Customization
 -------------
 To customize images, colors, and layouts, you can specify a custom resource directory.
-Create or edit the ``gradle.properties`` file inside the ``VideoLocker`` directory of ``edx-app-android``.
+Create or edit the ``gradle.properties`` file inside the ``OpenEdXMobile`` directory of ``edx-app-android``.
 For example:

 ::

     RES_DIR = ../../path/to/your/res

-Any resources placed here will override resources of the same name in the ``VideoLocker/res`` directory.
+Any resources placed here will override resources of the same name in the ``OpenEdXMobile/res`` directory.

 To remove all edX branding, override the drawables for: ``edx_logo``, ``edx_logo_login``, ``ic_launcher``, ``ic_new_cert``, and ``profile_photo_placeholder``.
 These come in a number of resolutions, be sure to replace them all.